 The function f(get, RowIndex, Cols [, ExtraArgs]) is called when a get-request refers to a table.
-This function is mandatory.

 - RowIndex is a list of integers which define the key values for the row.
 The RowIndex is the list representation (list of integers) which follow the Cols integer in the OBJECT IDENTIFIER. - Cols is a list of integers which represent the column numbers.
 The Cols are sorted by increasing value and are guaranteed to be valid column numbers.